robotarium/gritsbot_2/README.md

 # 2 - Automated Setup

+This section assumes that you have built a base image as previously detailed.

 ## 1 - Automatic Installation

 To install the firmware automatically, move the setup script to the directory /home/pi on the SD card.
 Then, place the script setup\_service in the /etc/init.d directory.
-When the pi starts, the items in this section will be automatically executed;
-then, the script deletes itself.
+When the pi starts, the items in this section will be automatically executed; then, the script deletes itself.
 The log for the installation process can be viewed at /var/log/setup\_firmware.log

 ## 2 - Manual Installation

+This section details the installation process for the firmware.
+This process can be made automatic via the setup scripts.

 ### 1 Remove Unused Services